-The above data indicate at a maximum, implementation of the proposed action will yield nearly \$ 1.4 in cost savings annually for timberland owners submitting THPs.
+The above data indicate at a maximum, implementation of the proposed action may yield approximately \$6.5 million in cost savings annually for timberland owners submitting THPs.
 The actual figure will likely be lower depending on variables such as the type of landowner class, site conditions, and Forest District.